celanthe/Gender-Inclusive-Events-Guide/1_inclusive_language.md

 ### Premise(s):

 * Language shapes reality.
-By naming things we define them.
+By naming things, we define them.
 * Terms we use can include/exclude, create awareness and trust or break it.

 ### Path: